jeffersonsimaogoncalves/cake-server-monitor/readme.md

 + Nginx Process
 + Php5Fpm Process

-Under the hood, each checker is actually a class under WatchOwl namespace.
+Under the hood, each checker is actually a class under JeffersonSimaoGoncalves namespace.
 You can overwrite what checkers to run via the *CakeServerMonitor.commands* key: